Young Children’s Community

 A day in the life of the YCC child

-Children enter the classroom between 8:05 and 8:20 and are greeted at the door by one of the adults in the classroom.
+Children start their day outside, arriving between 8:05 and 8:20, and are greeted by one of the adults.
+They hang their bag and find connections on the playground and in the garden.
+They are outside for an hour in the morning, in all weather!
+At 9:30, they transition inside.
 Once in the classroom, they hang up their bag and coat and sit on the bench to remove their shoes and put on their classroom slippers.
-They are invited to use the bathroom and to help put any extra clothing they brought into their cubby box.
-The children are gently guided through their day by the three adults in the classroom, who aid them in navigating social situations, provide choices of activities, help with changing clothes and using the bathroom, and introduce them to new activities.
-At about 10:15, the children are invited to wash their hands and set their place for group snack, which consists of fruit, vegetables, proteins, and grains.
-After snack, children head outside to explore the garden and play in our natural playground area.
-At noon, the full-day children go inside to prepare for lunch while the half-day children prepare for their dismissal.
-At lunch the children prepare their own space at the table and they eat the lunch that was brought from home.
+They are invited to use the bathroom and to help put any extra clothing they bring into their cubby box.
+The children are invited to wash their hands and set their place for snack, which is brought from home.
+Once snack is completed, the children are gently guided through their day by the two adults in the classroom, who aid them in navigating social situations, provide choices of activities, help with changing clothes and using the bathroom, and introduce them to new activities.
+At noon, the full-day children prepare for lunch while the half-day children prepare for their dismissal.
+At lunch, the children prepare their own space at the table, and they eat the lunch that was brought from home.
 After lunch, children prepare for nap, which spans from about 1:00-3:00.
 Children are then dismissed for the day at 3:10.

 Our Curriculum